 What About the Day-to-Day Stress of a Lawsuit?

 Lawsuits require work.
 It takes time and effort to gather evidence, to draft and file pleadings and other documents for the court, to appear in court, and to negotiate settlements.
 However, you do not have to do this work or deal with this stress on your own.
-Instead, you have the right to hire an experienced lawyer to do it for you.
+Instead, you have the right to hire an Illinois negligent security lawyer to do it for you.

 Our attorneys represent people hurt in negligent security incidents on a contingency fee basis.
 That means that we are not paid unless you recover damages either in court or in a settlement, and we handle all matters related to your case for you.